Pralekha: Cross-Lingual Document Alignment for Indic Languages: Experiments

 \paragraph{Alignment Settings :} We evaluate alignment at four granularities: sentence-level (\(G = 1\)), chunk-level (\(G = 2, 4, 8\)), and document-level (\(G = |D|\)).
 For \(G = |D|\), we benchmark all pooling-based baselines described in Section~\ref{subsec:granularity}.
 Unit embeddings are obtained using {\textsc{LaBSE} \raisebox{-0.1\height}{ }}~\cite{feng-etal-2022-language} and {\textsc{SONAR} \raisebox{-0.2\height}{ }}~\cite{duquenne2023sonarsentencelevelmultimodallanguageagnostic}.
 We build FAISS \texttt{IndexFlatIP}\footnote{\url{https://github.com/facebookresearch/faiss/wiki/The-index-factory}} indices and retrieve the top-\(k\) nearest neighbors for each embedding with \(k = 16\).
 A DAC threshold of 0.1 is used to balance precision and recall, and a detailed threshold analysis is provided in Figure~\ref{fig:dac_curve} and Table~\ref{tab:dac-intrinsic-eval-results} in the Appendix.

 \paragraph{Evaluation Metrics :} To assess the intrinsic performance of various document alignment methods, we evaluate three key metrics: precision, recall, and F1 score.
 While a high F1 score is generally desirable as it balances precision and recall, the ideal metric depends on the specific downstream task.
+We further measure computational time to analyze efficiency trade-offs across different granularities.